Skip to main content

 Key Features

-• Semantic reasoning: Treats relevance as a semantic reasoning task.
+• Semantic reasoning: treats relevance as a reasoning task rather than a similarity score.

-• Duplicate document filtering: Filters out irrelevant or duplicate documents.
+• Filters out irrelevant and duplicate documents automatically.

 Usage Example